MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-MailboxRestoreRequest.md

 ```

 ### -RequestGuid
-!!!
-Exchange Server 2010

-The RequestGuid parameter specifies the unique identifier for the restore request.
-To find the GUID, use the Get-MailboxRestoreRequest cmdlet.
-If you specify the RequestGuid parameter, you must also specify the RequestQueue parameter.
-You can't use this parameter in conjunction with the Identity parameter.

-!!!
-Exchange Server 2013

-The RequestGuid parameter specifies the unique identifier for the restore request.
-To find the GUID, use the Get-MailboxRestoreRequest cmdlet.
-If you specify the RequestGuid parameter, you must also specify the RequestQueue parameter.

-This parameter can't be used in conjunction with the Identity parameter.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The RequestGuid parameter specifies the unique identifier for the restore request.
 To find the GUID, use the Get-MailboxRestoreRequest cmdlet.
 If you specify the RequestGuid parameter, you must also specify the RequestQueue parameter.

 This parameter can't be used in conjunction with the Identity parameter.

 ```yaml
 Type: Guid